 SmartScreen collects information about the program, including the program's file name, hash code and digital signature if available, and submits the information to a Microsoft server on the Internet (https://apprep.smartscreen.microsoft.com).

-The server responds with a rating for the application that either triggers Windows SmartScreen if it is not known or too low, or lets you continue with the program installation if the application is considered safe.
+The server responds with a rating for the application that either triggers Windows SmartScreen if there is no rating or if the rating is low, or it lets you continue with the program installation or opening of the site if the application or site is considered safe.

 If you are an experienced user, you may not like the SmartScreen protection at all as it slows you down and may not provide additional security at all, especially if you are running up to date antivirus software on your system.

 There are two options to turn off Windows SmartScreen in Windows 8.
 I already described one of the options in the article that mentioned that SmartScreen reports back to Microsoft.
 This option is however only available if you select a custom installation.
 If Windows 8 is already installed, it won't do you any good.